DalgoT4D/DDP_backend/Plan.md

 ### Block lock logic replacement

-- Basically we will replace blocks by commands that we run.
-We will now have a command lock logic.
+- Basically we will replace blocks by tasks that we run.
+We will now have a task lock logic.

-- Each deployment will be running some command which can be locked or not.
+- Each deployment will be running some task which can be locked or not.

 ### Structural & schema changes